2025 Oregon Legislative Session:

 • HB 2949: (SUPPORT) DEQ study of the viability of a risk bond requirement for bulk fuel storage facilities in the state.

-• HB 2152: (SUPPORT) Disaster fuel reserves located in strategic places around the state
+• HB 2152: (SUPPORT) Disaster fuel reserves located in strategic places around the state.

 • Other bills:

 • SB 685: (SUPPORT) Hydrogen Oversight and Public Notice: if a hydrogen production or hydrogen blending facility is being put in, neighbors must be notified.
+PASSED!

 Protect forests, trees, and natural and working lands: